wp-plugins/membees-member-login-widget/readme.txt

 == Installation ==

 Here's how to install the Membee Login plugin in your WordPress site:
 1. Login to your WordPress site and go to the Dashboard
 1. Choose Plugins
-1. Under Search, choose "Search By Tag"
+1. Choose "Add New"
-1. Type the "membee" and click Search
+1. Type "membee" and click Search Plugins
 1. When the Membee Login plugin appears in the search results, choose the "Install Now" link
-1. Answer "yes" to the "Are you sure you want to install this plugin?" prompt
+1. Answer "OK" to the "Are you sure you want to install this plugin?" prompt
-1. Choose "Activate Plugin" - takes you to the Installed Plugins section of the Dashboard1.
-Choose the "Activate" link under the Membee Login plugin
+1. Choose "Activate Plugin" - takes you to the Installed Plugins section of the Dashboard
+1. Choose Settings on the Dashboard
+1. Choose Membee Login
+1. In Membee Login Options, enter the Client ID, Secret, and Application ID (these are generated in Membee's "Programs & Access Roles" feature - see http://membee.zendesk.com/entries/21277223-setting-up-membee-s-integrated-login-system-with-your-wordpress-site)
+1. Choose Save Options
 1. You're done!

 Known Issues